Scientific literature review: Autologous Conditioned Plasma + Stromal Vascular Fraction(ACP-SVF) for the treatment of osteoarthritis

 The authors concluded that this clinical study of a combined intra-articular injection of SVF and PRP into the knee suggests a promising minimally invasive therapy for OA patients.

 At the Orthobiologics Clinic we were happy to see a trial with a long 2-year follow-up, although we would have liked to see more patients enrolled.
-The study demonstrates the benefits from a single injection with ACP-SVF in patients with osteoarthritis of the knee.
+We were also wondering how reliable the assessment of cartilage thickness on MRI scans is, especially if the measured differences were as small as 0.2mm.
+The lack of a control group also makes it difficult to ascertain the true treatment benefits over and above a placebo effect.
+Nevertheless, the study demonstrates the benefits from a single injection with ACP-SVF in patients with osteoarthritis of the knee.
 We look forward to seeing more trials like this, ideally with a randomised control group.